nathancarter/weblurch/doc/plan.md

 UI

- * Implement the "Remove" buttons to modify that dependency array, as well as its visual representation in the table.
  * Implement the "Add file dependency" feature to prompt the user to choose a file with the same dialog used for opening files.
 If the user chooses a file, call the `add` member of the plugin.
 If it returns a string, show the user that string as an explanation of failure.
- * Implement the "Add URL dependency" feature to prompt the user to paste in an URL.
-Call the `add` member of the plugin.
-If it returns a string, show the user that string as an explanation of failure.
  * Extend the "Add URL dependency" function with a "please wait" indicator while the document is being fetched.
- * Update the documentation in the Dependencies Plugin file, immediately before the class definition section, which promises to link to an example of how to show the dependency-editing UI.
-Link to the example you just built.

 ## Parsing test